riscv-collab/riscv-gnu-toolchain/README.md

 Note, that a combination of `--enable-llvm` and multilib configuration flags is not supported.

-Also note, that building LLVM is only supported in combination with building a Linux toolchain.
+Below are examples how to build a rv64gc Linux/newlib toolchain with LLVM support, how to use it to build a C and a C++ application using clang, and how to execute the generated binaries using QEMU.

-Below is an example how to build a rv64gc Linux toolchain with LLVM support, how to use it to build a C and a C++ application using clang, and how to execute the generated binaries using QEMU:
+Build Linux toolchain and run examples:

     # Build rv64gc toolchain with LLVM
     ./configure --prefix=$RISCV --enable-llvm --enable-linux --with-arch=rv64gc --with-abi=lp64d